 Finally, the provider's most comprehensive plan, RingCentral Ultimate costs $59.99 per user, per month, or $49.99 when billed annually.
 It contains everything from the previous tiers, as well as unlimited storage, device status updates, and device status alerts.

 RingCentral also offers a free trial for 14 days, for businesses looking to try before they buy.
 Check out our RingCentral pricing guide for more information.

-Zoom One, the provider's only VoIP specialist software, offers five main pricing tiers.
+However, Zoom One, the provider's all-in-one software for VoIP, meetings, and team chat, offers five main pricing tiers.
 We discuss them below.

 Zoom Basic is free to use and offers businesses a pretty generous package.
 It lets users host meetings with up to 100 attendees for up to 40 minutes, and provides automatic captions and messaging, and whiteboard features.

 Zoom Pro costs users $12.49 per user, month.
 Zoom Pro users can host meetings without time limits, store up to 5GB of cloud recordings, access live chat support options, and benefit from all the features in the Standard plan.

 For slightly larger ventures, Zoom Business is available at $16.66 per user, per month.
 Its offering isn't remarkably different from Zoom Pro, but it does feature additional single-sign-on, managed domains tools, and lets companies include their own branding.